systemcarl/weblog/articles/about-me.md

 # I Have Ended Up Where I Need to Be
 I have loved science and computers for as long as I can remember.
-My earliest memories recount an obsession with [*Bill Nye the Science Guy*] and tireless efforts to bootstrap video games from my [compact floppy disk]
+My earliest memories recount a mild obsession with [*Bill Nye the Science Guy*] and tireless efforts to bootstrap video games from my [compact floppy disk]
     collection.
 These preoccupations, as well as a natural curiosity about how things work, have